 As word of the restoration spread, furnishings came back from far and near.
 Some of the original desks came back from as far away as New York State.
 The large school bell had been taken as a childish prank and had been missing for more than 90 years then a lady passed away in Ohio and in her will she had requested that the bell be returned to the Richmond School where it rightfully belonged, and no questions were to be asked.
 The bell is now mounted up high over the door.

 On September 13, 1970, Richmond School was dedicated as a free museum.
 Since that day, more than 8,000 visitors have signed the guest book; probably one-third or more of the visitors neglect to sign the book.
-The school is open for visitors from 2 p.m. until 5 p.m. on Sunday afternoons during June, July, and August.
+The school is open for visitors the first weekend of the month during June, July and August.
+Saturday hours are from 10 a.m. to 1 p.m. and Sunday hours are 2 p.m. to 5 p.m.
 Group tours by appointment may be made by calling Rich Pontillo at 724-774-8292.

 Note cards with a print of the Richmond Little Red School House are available at the Municipal Building for a donation of $4.00.
 The print is from a pen-and-ink drawing done by John T. Regney.
 Post cards with an actual picture of the Richmond School are also available at a cost of 50 cents each.
 All proceeds go to the upkeep of the building and grounds.

 Mail for Richmond School should be sent to:

 1300 Brighton Road